 - Treatment with drugs

-- Tiny rubber bands tied around blood vessels in your esophagus (the tube that carries food from your mouth to your stomach)
+- Tiny rubber bands tied around abnormal blood vessels in your esophagus (the tube that carries food from your mouth to your stomach) called esophageal varices

 - Placement of a tube or shunt (TIPS or TIPSS) to help prevent too much fluid in your belly

-- Antibiotics to treat an infection in your belly
+- Antibiotics to treat or prevent infection in the fluid in your belly

 What to Expect at Home